Walking and Cycling along the RIVER LEA VALLEY North of the QUEEN ELIZABETH II, the OLYMPIC PARK

 The views across the LEA VALLEY and the WALTHAMSTOW MARSHES are awesome.
 That beautiful and valuable stretch of WETLANDS might be your next destination if you wan to discover a dragonfly sanctuary!.

-Of course, you can decide to head to STAMFORD HILL and STOKE NEWINGTON, cycling/walking across the park (or up SPRING HILL) and the remnants of C
+Of course, you can decide to head to STAMFORD HILL and STOKE NEWINGTON, cycling/walking across the park (or up SPRING HILL) and the remnants of CLAPTON COMMON.

 The archaeological findings here in the park have helped map out the process of human existence in HACKNEY.
 A PALEOLITHIC axe and flints were found to the S.